emotion-analysis-project/SemEval2025-Task11/README.md

 <details>
   <summary>8.
 Post-Competition</summary>
   <ul>
-    <li>Gold labels will be released after the competition.</li>
+    <li>The gold labels will be released after the competition.</li>
-    <li>Teams are encouraged to report results on all system variants in their description paper.</li>
+    <li>The teams are encouraged to report results on all their system variants in their description paper.</li>
-    <li>Official submission results must be clearly indicated.</li>
+    <li>The official submission results must be clearly indicated.</li>
   </ul>
 </details>